top of page

 SCENE 2

-Although the bustle is catastrophic – the admirable Tars are hoisting great amounts of luggage, Englanders, and horses
+Although the bustle is catastrophic, the admirable Tars are hoisting great amounts of luggage, Englanders, and horses with speed

 F: My Lord - the boatmen have quit their mooring - all hands must ply the oar, the Baggage from the quay is lowering, they’re very impatient to push from shore

-F: They’re in the Hogs Head – they seem reluctant to leave their native shore – you know Murray doesn't like water
+F: Wassailing in the Hogs Head - they're reluctant to leave their native shore, plus Murray is allergic to water - yea, ev'n to bathe

-Fletcher scurries off – determined to be an asset to his Master
+Fletcher dutifully scurries off , determined to be an asset to his Master

 Tar doffs cap